 She stared out at the city.
 A soft sigh escaped her lips, ruffling the sheer curtains blocking out the harsh sunlight while allowing the cooler air to seep into the room.
 Jerusalem lay before her, the Kingdom of Heaven as some called it.

 Her brother was a good man and a good king.
-If it weren't for the leprosy ravaging his body, he would not have to suffer the likes of Reynald and his Templars.
+If it weren't for the leprosy ravaging his body, he would not suffer the likes of Reynald and his Templars.

 She rivaled her brother in her fervor for maintaining the peace, and went out of her way to ensure it remained intact, regardless of what her brother-in-law and his lackeys wanted.
 She promised she would keep her family and Jerusalem safe from those who intended them harm.
-Although being a woman, and the dangerous nature of the work, it forced her to use stealth and intelligence where others used force and hard, cold steel.
+The dangerous nature of the work forced her to use stealth and intelligence where others used force and hard, cold steel.